 Is walking off the job quitting?

 However, to a large extent, it does not really matter.
-Even if walking off the job were not the equivalent of quitting, an employer (at least in the absence of an employment contract to the contrary) would be justified in firing the employee for cause (e.g. insubordination; violating workplace policy or terms and conditions of employment.)
+Even if walking off the job were not the equivalent of quitting, an employer (at least in the absence of an employment contract to the contrary) would often be justified in firing the employee “for cause” (e.g., insubordination; violating workplace policy, or terms and conditions of employment; absenteeism.)
 Being fired for cause has the same legal effect for most purposes, such as eligibility for unemployment insurance, as resigning or quitting.

 So even if in a specific case, the employee could credibly argue that they did not quit, the employer could still often terminate them for cause.
 And even when the circumstances don’t support a for-cause termination, due to employment at will, the employer could still terminate the employee if unhappy with what the employee is doing—simply not for cause (so at least the employee would be able to receive unemployment benefits).

 The doctrine of employment at will—which applies whenever there is no employment (including union) contract—gives employers enormous latitude to terminate employment.
 Essentially, there is no right to a job, so if an employer wants an employee gone for walking off the job, the employer can get rid of that employer, whether it’s by accepting the employee’s resignation or by firing him or her.
 This is a case where the workplace culture, attitude of the employer, and the employee’s relationship with the employer matters more than the law.